timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 [About multi-node section][about-multinode].

 ## Repartitioning distributed hypertables
 You can expand distributed hypertables by adding additional data nodes.
-To make use of the extra data nodes, you might need to repartition your distributed hypertable, to increase the number of space partitions.
-The new partitioning configuration only affects new chunks, which means the planner needs to work a bit differently to ensure that queries on your data nodes still produce the correct results.
-In this diagram, an extra data node was added during the third time interval, which means that the fourth time interval now includes four chunks instead of three:
+If you now have fewer space partitions than data nodes, you need to increase the number of space partitions to make use of your new nodes.
+The new partitioning configuration only affects new chunks.
+In this diagram, an extra data node was added during the third time interval.
+The fourth time interval now includes four chunks, while the previous time intervals still include three:

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/FIXME.png" alt="Diagram showing repartitioning on a distributed hypertable"/>

-The highlighted area, marked as `chunks queried` represents a query that includes overlapping chunks from two distinct partitioning configurations.
-So this query could include data for a particular hostname, that might exist on more than one data node.
-This can prohibit full aggregations on data nodes, as it would otherwise produce the wrong result.
+This can affect queries that span the two different partitioning configurations.
+In the diagram, the highlighted area, marked as `chunks queried`, represents such a query.
+In the older configuration, the query only requires data from two chunks, but in the newer configuration, it requires data from three.
+For example, the query might include data for a particular hostname that now exists on more than one data node.
+Because the data spans data nodes, it cannot be fully aggregated on the data node.
+Some operations need to be performed on the access node instead.

-The TimescaleDB query planner can dynamically detect overlapping chunks and revert to the appropriate partial aggregation plan.
-This means that you can add data nodes and repartition your data to achieve elasticity without having to worry about query results.
-In some cases, your query could be slightly less performant, but this is rare and the affected chunks usually move quickly or retention window.
+The TimescaleDB query planner dynamically detects such overlapping chunks and reverts to the appropriate partial aggregation plan.
+This means that you can add data nodes and repartition your data to achieve elasticity without worrying about query results.
+In some cases, your query could be slightly less performant, but this is rare and the affected chunks usually move quickly out of your retention window.

 ## Foreign key handling in distributed hypertables